lguloy/lguloy/README.md

 - 🔭 I’m currently working on a GitHub page for my own Bio.
 I plan on having this done by the end of the week
-- 🌱 I’m currently learning Machine Learning/Deep Learning
+- 🌱 I’m currently learning Machine Learning/Deep Learning Fundamentals

 - 📫 How to reach me:
 -   ljguloy@gmail.com
 -   410-979-0440
 -   linkedin: https://www.linkedin.com/in/lawrenceguloy/
--

 - 😄 Pronouns: he/him
--